njingouzak/Statistical-loan-Analysis-for-Risk-Mitigation-and-Client-Solvency-using-SQL/README.md

 ## Project Goals
 **The primary goals of this project include:**

-- Driving insights from loan data
+- Deriving insights from loan data
 - Analysing trends of loan data by identifying its distribution over time
 - Exploring pattern in loan allocation across the borrower demographic